Microsoft support policy for 4K sector hard drives in Windows

 The following are known compatibility issues that may occur when you use large-sector drives:

-If your Windows partitions were created using a version of Windows PE (or Windows Setup) based on a Windows codebase prior to Windows Vista SP1 (including Windows Vista RTM and all versions of Windows XP), the default partitions will be unaligned.
+If your Windows partitions were created using a version of Windows PE (or Windows Setup) based on a Windows codebase before Windows Vista SP1 (including Windows Vista RTM and all versions of Windows XP), the default partitions will be unaligned.
 Therefore, all I/O issued to the volume, even with the hotfixes (if applicable to your platform), will by nature be unaligned.
-It is recommended that you create the partitions using a Windows PE version based on the Windows Vista SP1 codebase or newer.
+It's recommended that you create the partitions using a Windows PE version based on the Windows Vista SP1 codebase or newer.

-If you are using a logical sector drive of a size other than 512 bytes, Windows system image backup and restore operations may fail, and you receive the following error message:
+If you're using a logical sector drive of a size other than 512 bytes, Windows system image backup and restore operations may fail.
+And you receive the following error message:

 One of the backup files could not be created.